pradyumnkumarpandey/AuthorSphere/README.md

 #### 📦 Tech Stack:

-FastAPI for fast, scalable web APIs.
+FastAPI for fast, scalable web APIs. \n
-SQLAlchemy for seamless database interaction.
+SQLAlchemy for seamless database interaction. \n
 MySQL for data persistence.
 Pydantic for data validation and serialization.
 🔍 Check out the code snippet below to see how I implemented: